 EIGHT RING BULLSEYE: The bullseye canteen is also referred to as the corrugated tin canteen.
 The rings were added in an attempt to strenghten the sides.
 The Philadelphia depot started issuing bullseye canteens in 1862.
 The canteen on the left is identified to Pvt.
 Benjamin Mayberry of the 1st Mass.
 Vol. Sharp Shooters.
 The 1st Mass Sharp Shooters were attached to the 15th and 19th Mass.
 Vol Infantry.
 The spout has "Mayberry" scratched in the pewter.
 Cover and stopper are long gone.
 The eight ring bullseye seems to be the most common of all the bullseye type.

 FIVE RING BULLSEYE CANTEEN: This is another variant of the bullseye canteen.
 It has the pewter spout and no hole for the jack chain.
-It cost a whopping $25.00 in 1982.
 I used this for reenacting for many years until the interior started to rust.
-It is shown with a reproduction cotton sling and stopper.
+It is shown with a reproduction cotton sling.